 Falling Leaves Door Wreath Reimagined

-At the beginning of this year I started a declutter challenge using this January Purge Checklist Declutter and Organize Your Home.
+At the beginning of this year I started a cleaning challenge using this January Declutter Checklist to organize my home.
 During that process I came across an old door wreath that I had received as a gift from my mother.
 I don’t even remember how but the wreath had broken apart and I just wasn’t able to part with it.
 Boy am I glad I didn’t!
 All the crafts that my late mother made me over the years have become such treasured keepsakes now (even more than they already were).

 When fall arrived I decided it was time to pull out this wreath and figure out how to fix it.
 I knew it would make the perfect addition to my front porch fall decor because it fit my theme so nicely.
 Although it took months to decide on a final design setup.
 In hindsight I think the reason it took so long to come to a decision on the design was because I didn’t want to damage it any further.